konstantintuev/Pock/README.md

 PockV2 natively supports Apple Silicon but has only been tested on an Intel Mac.

 ## Thank you!
-I don't have a support page but feel free to donate to the original author of Pock:  [Pigigaldi](https://paypal.me/pigigaldi)!
+I don't have a support page but I use this project everyday and I like working on it!

 ## How To Enable
 1. Unzip